skadistats/smoke/README.md

         # this is the core loop for iterating over a game
         for match in demo.play():
-            # this is where you will do things!
+            # this is where you will do things! see smoke.replay.match
             pass

         # parses game summary found at the end of the demo file